Rodney Rogers: Personal life and post-NBA career

 After Rogers was traded to the Phoenix Suns in 1999, the family made Paradise Valley, Arizona their home until 2006.
 Tisa returned to Durham to take over her father's family real estate business, in which Rogers was an investor.
 He returned to Durham in 2006 and went to work for the City of Durham as a heavy equipment operator.
 Rogers was promoted to supervisor in the spring of 2008.
 Most of his Public Works Department co-workers did not know he had been in the NBA and set for life financially until his dirt bike accident later that year.

-Rogers is the cousin of former New England Patriots linebacker Tully Banta-Cain.
+Rogers was the cousin of former New England Patriots linebacker Tully Banta-Cain.

 Rogers was a volunteer girls' basketball coach at Rogers-Herr Middle School, and he co-founded the Durham Eagles youth football team.
 He enjoyed hunting, riding motorcycles and ATVs, horseback riding and fishing.
-He is a NASCAR fan and loves big trucks and construction equipment.
+He was a NASCAR fan and loved big trucks and construction equipment.

 Rogers was interviewed in his home for the 2025 HBO MAX documentary We Beat the Dream Team.

+Rogers died on November 21, 2025, at the age of 54, of complications from his spinal cord injury.

 2008 ATV accident

 On November 28, 2008, Rogers was involved in an all-terrain vehicle (ATV) crash in rural Vance County north of Raleigh.
 Rogers drove into a ditch while riding through a trail and flipped over his vehicle's handlebars.
-He was first flown to Duke University Medical Center, then on December 3 was moved by air ambulance to the Shepherd Center in Atlanta, Georgia, which specializes spinal cord and brain injuries.
-Rogers is paralyzed from the shoulders down as a result of the accident, and doctors have given him only a 5% chance of ever walking again.
+He was first flown to Duke University Medical Center, then on December 3 was moved by air ambulance to the Shepherd Center in Atlanta, Georgia, which specializes in spinal cord and brain injuries.
+Rogers was paralyzed from the shoulders down as a result of the accident.